ITensor/website/docs/tutorials/ITensorCpp/main.md

-<span class='article_title'>Beginner's guide to C++</span>
+<span class='article_title'>Beginner's guide to C++ for ITensor</span>

 <span class='article_sig'>Thomas E. Baker&mdash;November 11, 2015</span>

-C++ can often be daunting for a programmer who has no background in coding in it.
+C++ can often be daunting for a programmer if you are used to programming in a different language like python, Mathematica, or Fortran.
 ITensor seeks to reduce the amount of high level C++ knowledge that is necessary to make and run code.
-In that sense, ITensor emphasizes the parts of C++ that act like python or other higher level programming language.
-For example, pointers are not necessary to implement in order to use this code.
-[THISNK}
+In that sense, ITensor emphasizes the parts of C++ that act like python or other higher level programming language making it easy to use.
+Even though ITensor has these high level programming features, it is still fast.
+For large computations, the most efficient program is always best and C++11 provides us with a compiler that can assemble code so you can run your programs with the least amount of computational time.

+The ITensor development community makes sure all the internals of the program are fast and efficient.
+As the programmer, this lets you have complete control over the design aspects of your program.

-This article will explain the basics of how to set up a general code.
-For an example, see our [[quickstart|tutorials/quickstart]] guide to get going on a fully working tensor network code.
+This article will explain the basics of how to set up a general code in C++11.
+For an example pertaining specifically to DMRG, see our [[quickstart|tutorials/quickstart]] guide to get going on a fully working DMRG code.
 You can also look in the `samples` folder of the ITensor library or the `tutorials`.
+To install C++11 on your computer, you can perform an internet search of "install C++11 [operating system]" if it is not already installed.

 ## Why C++11?

+There are a lot of nice features in C++11 that make running the ITensor library fast and efficient like the ability to define classes.
+Classes, such as the `ITensor` itself allow the program to encapsulate objects that have many data types.
+In contrast, regular C programming didn't have classes, making code more cumbersome.
+We would also have to deallocate memory once we were done using it and that is accomplished automatically in C++.

+C++11 is a major improvement on the C++ language.
+How memory is allocated is done automatically with the `auto` type declaration.
+Instead of allocating memory for an integer with the keyword `int`, we can now use `auto` and the compiler will determine which type is needed by looking at how the variable is used.

-There are a lot of nice features in C++ that make running the ITensor library fast and efficient.
-ITensor uses its own tensor class and functions for computations.
-Doing the same construction in Fortran would be possible (dynamically allocating memory, etc.), but there are a ton of advantages for you, the user, to write your code with the newest C++ compiler.
-For example, in C++11, the use of the `auto` function makes defining quantities easy.
-C++ also allows for more sophisticated data types to be used.
+The ITensor library increases the functionality of C++11 with many functions that are documented [[here|classes]].
+Writing a similar library in Fortran would be possible, but there are a ton of advantages for you, the user, to write your code with the newest C++ compiler.
+If you're coming from python, Mathematica, Matlab, or some other language, then note that a similar computation in one of those languages may be much slower than can be accomplished in C++.

-[don't confuse optional things like auto]

-C++11 has many features that are suitable for a high performance tensor library.
-Having classes makes it easier to encapsulate objects like a tensor which has many data...

-C++11 improves on past versions [what's the problema nd what's the solution] ....having classes helps...no classes in C...when you allocate memeory, you have to release it later

-In the future, we hope to add a higher level programming langauge interface so that programming becomes easier, but for now using ITensor requires very little knowledge beyond basic programming.
+In the future, we hope to add a higher level programming langauge interface so that programming becomes even easier, but for now using ITensor requires very little knowledge beyond basic programming.

+## Hello ITensor

+Here is an example of the first introductory program `hello_itensor.cc`.
+This program will contract two `ITensor`s together.

+    #include "itensor/itensor.h"
+    using namespace itensor;

+    int main()
+    {
+    auto i = Index("index i",3);
+    auto j = Index("index j",4);
+    auto k = Index("index k",2);

+    auto A = ITensor(i,j);
+    auto B = ITensor(k,j);

+    A.set(i(3),j(2),3.141);
+    B.set(k(1),j(2),2.718);

+    auto C = A * B;//contraction over the index j

+    printfln("A * B = %f",C);

+    return 0;
+    }

+In this article, we are more concerned with what happens beyond the ITensor functions.  `Index`, `ITensor`, `set`, `printfln`, and other ITensor specific functions and classes are covered in the [[ITensor book|]].
+Here, we want to concentrate on the basics of C++11 like `include`, header files, `using namespace`, `auto`, `int`, `main`, and `return` as well as all the semicolons, curly braces {}, and how to run the program.

 ## Good things to know about C++